mateuszanella/php-archive-stream/docs/3-ARCHITECTURE.md

 - `GzOutputStream`: An implementation that compresses the data using Gzip, suitable for writing compressed archives (`TarGz`);
 - `ArrayOutputStream`: An implementation that contains an array of `WriteStream` objects, allowing for multiple destinations to be written to simultaneously;
 - `HttpHeaderWriteStream`: A decorator for a `WriteStream` that contains a header array, and outputs the headers before writing the data.

+## Benefits of the Architecture

+The decision to use the `Writer` and `WriteStream` interfaces provides several benefits, as it allows for easy extension and customization of the library, aswell as a clear separation of concerns.

+This way, the means as to which the raw data is created, read and written is completely abstracted from the application logic, allowing for extensive modularity of archive formats without changing the core application code.